How to Start a Coin-Operated Laundry

 In addition, office dress codes are growing increasingly less formal.
 And as more people wear casual clothing (which doesn't require dry cleaning) to work and leave the nicer duds for special occasions, you may find that consumers will be making more trips to the laundromat.

 While the trends we've mentioned are favorable for entrepreneurs entering the laundry business, they don't suggest that business is booming.
 The industry is what experts describe as a "mature market."
 Save for areas that are seeing high population growth, pretty much every neighborhood that needs a laundry has one -- or two or three -- that are competing vigorously.
 In some areas of the country, there are too many laundromats already.

 However, there is room for new laundry owners.
 Many get into the business by purchasing an existing laundry and renovating it.
 Some also find that they can build a new laundry in an area with competing laundries and thrive by offering a bigger store, more services and better customer relations.
 Another way to get into the business is to locate your store where there is the best potential need for a new laundry: in an area that's experiencing population growth.

 Finally, you also need to consider that getting into the laundry business requires a large initial investment.
-The average-size laundromat will cost you in the neighborhood of $200,000 to $500,000-whether you choose to purchase an existing laundry or build one in a retail space.
+The average-size laundromat could cost you in the neighborhood of $200,000 to $500,000 -- whether you choose to purchase an existing laundry or build one in a retail space.